Oregon State Capitol: Construction

 Construction of the newest building began on December 4, 1936.
 The third state capitol was completed June 18, 1938 and is the fourth-newest capitol in the United States.
-The capitol was dedicated on October 1, 1938, with speeches from President Franklin D. Roosevelt, Leslie M. Scott, Robert W. Sawyer, and Oregon Governor Charles Henry Martin.
+The capitol was dedicated on October 1, 1938, with speeches from President Franklin D. Roosevelt, historian Leslie M. Scott, publisher Robert W. Sawyer, and Oregon Governor Charles Henry Martin.
 Chosen from 123 entries in a countrywide competition, the design of the new building deviated from the normal design of state capitol buildings.
 The design was labeled a combination of Egyptian simplicity and Greek refinement.
 Overall it is Art Deco in style, and is one of only three state capitols in the United States constructed in that architectural style.

 Controversy occurred before construction began when Governor Martin suggested the new building be sited on a hill south of downtown (Candalaria Heights) and away from the busy center of town.
 Another proposal called for the purchase of the Willamette University campus and relocation of the capitol to that site.
 However, downtown merchants were able to keep the capitol building in downtown at the original location, though some Victorian homes were subsequently leveled to make way for the building.
 Another early complaint about the structure was that the cupola resembled a "paint can" rather than traditional domes on other capitols, including the earlier Oregon structures.
 It was even called a "squirrel cage", lacking in majesty.
-Additionally, the public was slow to admire the gold Oregon Pioneer atop the dome.
+Additionally, the public was slow to admire the gold Oregon Pioneer atop the cupola.
 Installation of the statue began on September 17, 1938, and took several days and heavy-duty equipment.